av-rel/tpm/README.md

 ## Description

-TPM is a pixel renderer to be formatted and saved to image format or also be used for rendering images in Canvas like SDL or HTML Canvas (using wasm)
+TPM is a pixel editor and can save as image format or also be used for rendering images in Canvas like SDL or HTML Canvas (using wasm)

+## NOTE: Under Development

 ## Perks
 * Pure C